Women's education in the United States: 20th century

 1972: Title IX was passed, making discrimination against any person based on their sex in any federally funded educational program(s) in America illegal.

+1972: Lilia A. Abron became the first African-American woman to earn a PhD in chemical engineering (University of Iowa).

 1972: Willie Hobbs Moore became the first African-American woman to earn a Ph.D. in Physics, which she earned from the University of Michigan.

+1972: E. Kitch Childs became the first African-American woman to earn her doctorate degree in Human Development at the University of Chicago.

-1975: In 1975, Lorene Rogers became the first woman named president of a major research university, The University of Texas.
+1973: Anna Coble became the first African-American woman to earn a Ph.D. in biophysics (University of Illinois at Urbana–Champaign).

 1975: On July 1, 1975, Jeanne Sinkford became the first female dean of a dental school when she was appointed the dean of Howard University, School of Dentistry.

 1976: U.S. service academies (US Military Academy, US Naval Academy, US Air Force Academy and the US Coast Guard Academy) first admitted women in 1976.

+1976: Clara Adams-Ender became the first woman to graduate from the United States Army Command and General Staff College with a degree in military arts and sciences.

+1976: Mary Frances Berry became the first African-American woman chancellor of the University of Colorado at Boulder and the first African-American woman to head a major research university.

 1977: The American Association of Dental Schools (founded in 1923 and renamed the American Dental Education Association in 2000) had Nancy Goorey as its first female president in 1977.

-1977–1978: For the first time, more associate degrees are conferred on women than men in the United States.
+1977–1978: For the first time, more associate degrees were conferred on women than men in the United States.
 More associate degrees have been conferred on women every year since.

 1979: Christine Economides became the first American woman to earn a PhD in petroleum engineering, which she earned from Stanford University.

+1979: Cannon v.
+University of Chicago, 441 U.S. 677 (1979), was a United States Supreme Court case which interpreted Congressional silence in the face of earlier interpretations of similar laws to determine that Title IX provides an implied cause of action.

 1979: Jenny Patrick became the first African-American woman in the United States to earn a Ph.D. in chemical engineering, which she earned from the Massachusetts Institute of Technology.

 1980: Women and men were enrolled in American colleges in equal numbers for the first time.

+1980: Theresa A. Singleton became the first African-American woman to earn a doctorate in historical archaeology and African American history and culture from the University of Florida.